 Undoubtedly, a great video editing workflow can help your team efficiently tackle video editing.

-With an excellent video editing workflow, you’ll receive all of the following benefits.
+With an excellent video workflow management, you’ll receive all the following benefits.

 Keep things moving.